Pumpkin Pie From Scratch

 How to make homemade pumpkin pie

-Making pumpkin pie from scratch is super easy, especially when it’s broken down into components.
-The pie crust and puree may be made in advance!
+This homemade pumpkin pie recipe is super easy, especially when it’s broken down into components.
+The pie crust and purée may be made in advance!

-Pro tip: If using homemade pumpkin puree, be sure to strain it overnight in the refrigerator to remove excess moisture as my instructions state, or your filling will be watery.
-You can always use store bought if you’re more comfortable.
+Pro tip: If using homemade pumpkin purée, be sure to strain it overnight in the refrigerator to remove excess moisture as my instructions state, or your filling will be watery.
+You can always use canned pumpkin if you’re more comfortable.

-- Whisk together the eggs, sweetened condensed milk, pumpkin puree and pumpkin pie spice until smooth.
+3. Whisk together the eggs, evaporated milk, brown sugar, pumpkin puree and pumpkin pie spice until smooth.

 FAQs

-You can use fresh or canned pumpkin for pumpkin pie from scratch.
-I’ve used fresh pumpkin for this recipe, but this pumpkin pie is delicious either way.
+You can use fresh or canned pumpkin for this homemade pumpkin pie recipe.
+I’ve used homemade pumpkin purée for this recipe, which adds a fresher flavor and velvety texture, but this pie is delicious either way.

 Evaporated milk and sweetened condensed milk are not the same thing, and cannot be used interchangeably.